Free Resume Templates and Resume Builders

 How to Write a Resume That Sells

 - Read these writing tips.
 Still staring down the blank page without a clue where to begin?
-This guide can help you get unstuck.
 Learn the difference between a resume and a cover letter, the purpose of a resume, how to focus on your achievements, and what to leave off your CV.
 Plus, get direction on how to choose between the types of resumes and how to format your final product.

 - Above all, be honest.
 It's important to be truthful on your resume and to portray your experience accurately.
 Don’t fall into the trap of stretching your experience, changing your job titles, or fudging dates to cover employment gaps.
 You’ll likely be caught, either during the background check or once you’re on the job.